 Large NEM paired storage GFs will be required to: 1) install a non-export relay on the storage device(s); 2) install an interval meter for the NEM-eligible generation, meter the load, and meter total energy flows at the point of common coupling; or 3) install interval meter directly to the NEM-eligible generator(s).
 (Page 21)

-The working group stakeholders agreed that the second and third paths, which involve using meters to maintain NEM eligibility, are not viable paths to interconnect under NEM for large DC-coupled solar plus storage projects due to the potential for time-of-use rate arbitrage.
+The working group stakeholders agreed that the second and third paths, which involve using meters to maintain NEM eligibility, are not viable paths to interconnect under NEM for large DC-coupled solar plus storage projects due to 1) the unavailability of revenue-grade DC metering provisions, and 2) the potential for time-of-use rate arbitrage when applying AC metering to estimate renewable energy credits.
 Appendix A provides more detail on why metering solutions are not available to DC-coupled systems.

 The working group agreed that installation of a non-export relay on the DC-coupled storage device(s) does ensure that energy exported across the Point of Common Coupling (PCC) from a NEM-paired system originates from the renewable generator, and thus offers a viable path for DC-coupled NEM paired storage systems larger than 10 kW to interconnect under NEM.

-At the November 9, 2017 working group meeting, the IOUs clarified that a for purposes of interconnecting a DC-coupled solar and storage system under the NEM Tariff could also potentially be configured in a way that would comply with the NEM Tariff and maintain NEM integrity.
+At the November 9, 2017 working group meeting, the IOUs clarified that a non-export control for purposes of interconnecting a DC-coupled solar and storage system under the NEM Tariff could also potentially be configured in a way that would comply with the NEM Tariff and maintain NEM integrity.
+The IOUs stated that non-certified control schemes can be reviewed, approved if compliant with IOU requirements, and validated via commissioning if deemed necessary.

+The working group notes that while non-export relays represent a compliant path to interconnect under NEM rules, they are generally very expensive and thus impractical to implement.
+The working group anticipates customers will use a non-export control scheme rather than a relay to maintain NEM integrity for DC-coupled systems by limiting export.

 To raise developer awareness of acceptable non-export options for large AC- and DC-coupled NEM-paired storage projects, the working group recommends the IOUs post the following information on their websites:

 Additional technical guidance for acceptable non-export relay and control configurations, as shown in Appendix C